 others might not know anything.
 Maybe they were on tour because their partners, children, or friends brought them.
 Maybe they were driving to The House on the Rock and thought they’d stop in….

-Although, honestly, I really felt for the husbands who came on the Loving Frank Tour.
+Although, honestly, I really felt for the husbands who came on the Loving Frank Tour when that was offered for a few seasons.

 The book, Loving Frank, really appealed to women, and – at least from my perspective – the men on those tours mostly seemed to be the husbands/partners/boyfriends/friends of those women who had read, and loved, the book.